The decision to name or not name a sexual harasser

 She called him "Mr. X."

-Sally Krawcheck, chair of Ellevate Network, recently shared her own #MeToo experience via the newsletter for Ellevest, the women's investment platform she co-founded.
+Sallie Krawcheck, CEO and co-founder of Ellevest, the women's investment platform, recently shared her own #MeToo experience via the Ellevest newsletter.

 But throughout her retelling of the story, Krawcheck calls her harasser by a pseudonym: "Mr. X." She says she considered naming him, but ultimately decided not to, because at the time of the incident, the power dynamic was in her favor -- a different story from the once-unknown women embroiled in sexual harassment scandals with big names like Harvey Weinstein, James Toback or Roger Ailes.